Store Regulations

 Address: ___.

-Signature (if the form is sent in paper version).
+Signature (if the form is submitted in paper form).

 Date: ___”*

-The consumer may use the above formula or use the form available at the end of the Regulations or specified in Annex 2 to the Act of 30 May 2014 on consumer rights.
-To maintain a deadline for withdrawal from the contract, it is enough for the consumer to send an appropriate statement to the Seller's or e-mail address provided in the Regulations within 14 days from the date indicated in point 1 or 2.
+The Consumer may use the template above or the form available at the end of these Terms and Conditions or specified in Annex 2 to the Act of 30 May 2014 on Consumer Rights.
+To meet the withdrawal deadline, the Consumer must send an appropriate declaration to the Seller's address or email address provided in these Terms and Conditions within 14 days of the date indicated in points 1 or 2.

-1. As a result of effective withdrawal, the contract is considered reliable, and the consumer is released from all obligations.
-The product should be returned intact, taking into account the changes resulting from the need to check its features, functionality and action.
-The right to withdraw from the contract does not apply for products that are not suitable for refund due to health or hygiene or whose protection has been broken after delivery such as dry food, wet food, flavors and other products for consumption.
+1. Upon effective withdrawal, the contract is deemed null and void, and the Consumer is released from all obligations.
+The product must be returned in its original condition, taking into account any changes resulting from the need to check its features, functionality, and operation.
+The right of withdrawal does not apply to products that are not suitable for return for health or hygiene reasons, or whose seal was broken after delivery, such as dry food, wet food, treats, and other products intended for consumption.

-2. The consumer should refund the products along with the submission of a statement of withdrawal or immediately after submitting it, but not later than within 14 days from the date of withdrawal from the contract.
+2. The Consumer should return the Products together with the declaration of withdrawal or immediately after submitting it, but no later than within 14 days from the date of withdrawal from the contract.

-4. The cost of returning products is borne by the consumer.
-The seller may refuse to accept the return sent at his expense.
+4. The cost of returning Products is borne by the Consumer.
+The Seller may refuse to accept returns sent at the Consumer's expense.

 § 10.

-1. The customer has the right to submit a complaint regarding purchased products.
+1. The Customer has the right to submit a complaint regarding the purchased Products.

-2. The complaint should contain the following information: the name of the customer or company name, date of notification, invoice or receipt number, name and number of advertised products, description of the defect and expectations as to how to resolve the case.
-It is also recommended to provide the contact number to improve the complaint process.
+2. Complaints should include the following information: the Customer's name or company name, the date of the complaint, the invoice or receipt number, the name and number of the Products complained about, a description of the defect, and the desired resolution.
+It is also recommended to provide a contact number to expedite the complaint process.

 3. Complaints can be submitted: